videojs/video.js/docs/guides/options.md

 That breakpoint's associated class name will be added as a class to the player.
 The previous breakpoint's class will be removed.

-See the file `sandbox/responsive.html.example` for an example of a fluid/responsive player using the default breakpoints.
+See the file `sandbox/responsive.html.example` for an example of a responsive player using the default breakpoints.

 ### `children`